 To check if your centre is eligible, search for your service at: Find A Kinder Program – Department of Education, Victoria.

 The latest research indicates adults’ attitudes towards learning maths directly impacts children’s development of mathematical concepts.
-By providing examples of extended learning experiences and unpacking them with an assessment lens, STEM Numeracy ensures educators are leaving with the tools to not only experience success, but also learn to handle failure.
+By providing examples of extended learning experiences and unpacking them with an assessment lens, STEM Numeracy ensures educators are leaving with the tools to support the children in their care to not only experience success, but also learn to handle failure.

 This is encapsulated within the VEYLDF Practice Principle of Assessment for Learning and Development.